 Mutual Aid resources in this particular moment could be any of the following:

 - Various resources for folks who now find themselves unemployed

 - And much more

 We know that our students are organizers at heart; many of you have come to this campus and shifted culture, and created and mobilized your communities.
-If you are interested in starting a mutual aid group in your own community and need more information, please click here.
+If you are interested in starting a mutual aid group in your own community and need more information, please review this step by step guide.